How Small Businesses Can Get Control of Their Shipping

 Tip: Know your carriers

-If you’re based in the UK, you can use Royal Mail, UPS, DPD or Parcelforce & if you are connected to Veeqo you can even receive pre-negotiated discounted rates!
+If you’re based in the US or Canada, you can pay for USPS, UPS, DHL Express, Canada Post & if you are connected to Veeqo you can even receive pre-negotiated discounted rates!

 Your stance on insurance should also be laid out in your shipping policy when customers are ready to purchase.
 It should address what might happen if products are damaged or worse lost in transit; especially gifts and luxury items.